|Fees and other costs (click on the term -->)||

 All students, regardless of major, are encouraged to apply and complete the interview process.
 The program seeks students interested in technology and who will be comfortable in and motivated by an intensive, highly collaborative, and self-motivated learning experience.
 Selection is competitive as a limited number of spots are available.

-Application InstructionsTo apply, you must complete an application through the Davidson portal (click the "Apply" button at the top of this page) AND through the Adjacent website.
-Additional details are available in the Davidson application portal.
+Application InstructionsTo apply, you must complete an application through the Davidson portal (click the "Apply" button at the top of this page) AND through the Adjacent website (link to the Adjacent application is available within the Davidson portal).

 Contact InformationKristen Eshleman